nus-tic4002-AY2122S2/tp2/docs/UserGuide.md

     specifying any tags after it.

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 1 f/5.55` Edits money owed of the 1st person to be `5.55`.

 ### Locating persons by name: `find`